eparapounsky/infinite-story/README.md

 See the project [here](https://infinite-story.up.railway.app/)

 ## Features
-- **Infinite storytelling**: Generates a story segment using GPT-4 based on user prompts
+- **Infinite storytelling**: Continously generates story segments using GPT-4 based on user prompts
 - **Branching prompts**: Readers can inject new ideas at any point to steer the plot
 - **Context memory**: Maintains characters, settings, and narrative style across segments
 - **Accompanying illustrations**: Generates scene art with DALL-E for each story segment